eNMS-automation/eNMS/docs/base/installation.rst

  git clone https://github.com/afourmy/eNMS.git
  cd eNMS

-Once the application is installed, you must go to the `/eNMS` folder and install eNMS python depedencies:
+Once the application is installed, you must go to the `eNMS` folder and install eNMS python depedencies:

 ::